0jas0jas/mon-cahier/content/post/cdlko.md

 ![](https://lh3.googleusercontent.com/pw/AIL4fc_Q5yU_yBYxThVOnoLVfY71YC6kMVUFVkJ9l1dLz8N5iAOgVovN1e8QyBTN8_2b39e7wI5anORaCGvSxS73OiOMprYOpAwurN1eYVmV0ZxCMF1yuvck3ub2LmT9ir-zGw3V3no_WuwTSBkt8xlFO0fV=w2064-h1376-s-no?authuser=0)

 The range was absolutely insane at the icebreaker.
 Some teams tried to use maths to prove that GIF is actually pronounced "IF" and some teams straight-up had a stand-up comedy routine.
 The laughs and the "oh wow, I might actually believe this" just made this group of 50 people so much closer.
 They had never met each other, but they all knew how everyone talked and thought like.
 Again, a perfect icebreaker.

+One of the things I noticed was how the shy population almost opened up or at least tried to looking at the outgoing presentations.
+It's interesting because we clapped and cheered for all the participants, and I could see the clear uptick in everyone's confidence.
+I think that's a successful icebreaker.

+### The workshops part 2

+I'm not sure if it was pure coincedence or our hardwork but workshops at CodeDay had everything I wanted it to have.
+Even before starting off with the planning, I had an idea of how I wanted to do workshops at this CodeDay.
+We've talked about my thoughts on that earlier in this blog.
+I didn't want our workshops to look like lectures or the workshops that most hackathons have.
+Workshops for me means primarily taking home something, weather it's a creative project that you learnt how to make or new ideas.
+Partho instantly realised my intentions with CodeDay Lucknow's workshops when I pitched the idea to him.
+We were lucky to have really amazing people from all around the world working on these workshops.

+All the workshops at the event were just excited group of people working together on something.
+Luke's workshop on Colour Grading is the perfect example of the kind of workshop I was hoping for.
+Imagine in a room, 15 people sit together with their own photos and Luke helping them edit them to perfection.
+The outcomes were genuinely perfect images.
+The fun thing was that everybody had their own images to edit.
+There was no lecture.
+Luke had a PPT with all the things he wanted to tell these people and then he let them run wild with the saturation and the colour contrasts.
+He even told us about how AI is affecting photography and how we can use AI to edit fascinating pictures.

+Luke's just an example, I'd like to give a huge shout to everyone who came up with genuinely insane workshops.
+Kushagra had an astronomy workshop where he asked us to stand up and inact what we think a black hole was in groups.
+Manas and Sameer's hacking workshops went deep into Pi Picos and rubber duckies, we could see how engaged people were.
+Devang started off with a react workshop but then he decided to pivot to MIT AppInventor.
+Now imagine rethinking an entire workshop and changing the topic completely and still being as good as he was.
+The App Inventor workshop was a huge success with everyone learning something that probably isn't that common anymore.
+Moreover, the way Devang helped everyone individually was truly incredible.

+### The projects

+It's been a long post.
+Well, it was a long CodeDay.
+It was just as fatastical though.
+Even after everything stupid and wacky and fun we did at CodeDay, everybody stayed up at night coding away their genius ideas.
+The projects were some of the best hackathon projects I've ever seen.
+There's a lot to talk about everybody's projects, I'll limit myself to my favourite ones.
+[The great white sharks' created this absolutely futile food selection app](https://ripbutt.github.io/Code_Day_Lucknow/Code%20day%20Lucknow%20(Great%20White%20Sharks)/) which had no meaning whatsoever, but the sheer creativity and wackiness of the project got it the Best In Show award, deservingly.
+It had all symptoms of a perfect CodeDay project.
+I don't think I can describe it well so you might just open the link and check it out yourself (AUDIO ON).
+[The chappal protect-inator 3000](https://showcase.codeday.org/project/cljkybw7g381986f9ohut9kwg3a) was a python marvel to look at.
+I get how they won the best in class app because of their stupid ideas and the hilarious concepts but the technology behind the project was so intriguing to me.
+The project was basically controlling essential tasks like pausing a video or changing a tab using hand gestures but how a language like PYTHON can handle AI so fast was unbelievable to me.
+You'll have to use the app to realise how fast and effective it was.
+All the gestures were perfect which even smartphones can't pull off these days.
+[The game that team kraken made](https://showcase.codeday.org/project/cljkzhjtd402519f9ohcypcj3sk) based on a doremon storyline was just as funny and creative as any other platformer I've played.
+It felt like a fully produced game with really fine finishing touches.
+The game itself played so well with fluid mechanics and everything.
+I'm doing a really horrible job explaining these projects because you'll have to use them to really get what they were made of.